William Larnach: Suicide

 In 1894, Larnach became a director of the Colonial Bank of New Zealand, having previously become a shareholder, but the Bank collapsed the following year leaving Larnach on the brink of financial ruin.

 In an explanation to Parliament on 25 October 1895 he said that being an interested party, he refrained from voting on banking legislation.
 But on that day he mistakenly voted for a third reading of the Banking Act Amendment Bill (which involved the Colonial Bank), thinking he was voting on the following bill, the Horowhenua Block Bill.

 In 1898, Larnach locked himself in a committee room at Parliament and shot himself with a revolver.
-His surviving family fought a battle over his will.
+He died intestate and his surviving family fought a battle over his will.

-Owen Marshall wrote a novel The Larnachs (2011), based on the possibility that the tragedy resulted from an affair between Larnach's third wife Constance and his youngest son Douglas (Dougie).
+Owen Marshall wrote a novel The Larnachs (2011), based on the possibility that the tragedy resulted from an affair between Larnach's third wife Constance and his youngest son Douglas.

 Larnach is buried in the Dunedin Northern Cemetery.
 The family mausoleum is the cemetery's most imposing structure, and is a miniature replica of Robert Lawson's First Church.
+Some time after his death, Larnach's skull was stolen and was recovered in 1972 from a college student’s bedroom.